A couple months ago I hit a running goal that I was racing towards. My goal was 3 miles per one run.

 What it something you want to achieve in your life maybe in the next few months or even years from now?
 Have you given up?
 Are you about to quit trying?

 I want you to set a goal that’s attainable and not far off.
 A small one like I did.
 A mile at a time.
 Maybe for you it’s not a running goal but something different.

 Think of small goals to set that you can actually reach.
 When you start reaching these small goals it will feel great because you’ll feel victorious.
 Now I have big ambitions for my running, but I take it one goal at a time.

 Goals take time, planning and dreaming.
 I would say many of the goals (especially significant ones) will take a long time to accomplish.

-If it’s writing a book 🙂 start with one page a day.
+If it’s writing a book (I’m making progress on this one myself) 🙂 start with one page a day.
 If it’s building the habit of praying, start with 2 minutes a day.
-If you work on a team, set an end goal of what you want to accomplish and establish a way to track progress – this is sometimes called a lead indicator.
+If you work on a team, set an end goal of what you want to accomplish and establish a way to track progress.

 No matter your goal, I believe you can reach it!
 Aim high and dream big, set small goals that will help you get huge results.
 Also… if you have any remedies for stretching that IT Band give me shout! 🙂